Photo by: Pixabay user Free Photos

 The Turning Point

-Our Yerby Fellow Renee Salas discusses how climate change is impacting the everyday health of African American, Latinx, and Indigenous Americans, and why she is hopeful that America is at a turning point.
+Our Yerby Fellow Renee Salas discusses how climate change is impacting the everyday health of BIPOC communities, and why she is hopeful that America is at a turning point.

 The fight for environmental justice